Pan Cancer

 Series A in 2010

-FABPulous is a healthcare company based in The Netherlands, founded as a spin-off from Maastricht University in 2008.
+FABPulous is a healthcare company based in the Netherlands, established in 2008 as a spin-off from Maastricht University.
 The company specializes in developing and marketing diagnostic solutions for primary care and emergency medicine.
-FABPulous has created a novel handheld disposable plasma separation device that enables rapid preparation of plasma from a drop of blood, facilitating point-of-care and home testing.
-This device can be integrated with various in vitro diagnostic platforms, such as lateral flow devices.
-The primary product under development is a rapid test for the cardiac biomarker heart-type fatty acid binding protein (H-FABP), which aids in the first-line diagnosis of acute myocardial infarction.
-By providing a simple and efficient diagnostic tool, FABPulous aims to enhance the speed and accuracy of medical assessments in critical care settings.
+FABPulous has created an innovative handheld disposable plasma separation device that enables the rapid preparation of plasma from a single drop of blood.
+This technology presents significant advantages for point-of-care and home testing compared to existing methods.
+The company's initial product focuses on a rapid test for the cardiac biomarker heart-type fatty acid binding protein (H-FABP), which assists healthcare providers in the first-line diagnosis of acute myocardial infarction.
+By integrating their plasma preparation device with various in vitro diagnostic platforms, FABPulous aims to enhance the speed and accuracy of diagnostic testing.

-Cavadis is a Dutch biomedical company focused on cardiovascular risk assessment.
-It specializes in developing prognostic tests aimed at identifying patients at risk for cardiovascular diseases, including heart attacks and strokes.
-By discovering novel biomarkers that are more predictive of cardiovascular events than traditional risk factors, Cavadis enables healthcare professionals to personalize treatment plans.
-The company aims to create clinically meaningful risk stratification tools that enhance patient outcomes through tailored interventions.
+Cavadis is a Dutch biomedical company specializing in cardiovascular risk assessment.
+The company focuses on developing prognostic tests that identify patients at risk of cardiovascular diseases, including heart attacks and strokes.
+Cavadis has identified several novel biomarkers that are predictive of cardiovascular events and outperform traditional risk factors.
+Their aim is to create clinically meaningful risk stratification tools that enable physicians to personalize treatment plans, ultimately leading to improved patient outcomes.
+Through their innovative approach, Cavadis seeks to enhance the accuracy of cardiovascular risk assessment and support healthcare providers in delivering tailored medical care.

 Bioceros